Class Schedules and Catalog Background Image

 Lecture 3 hours.

-Course Typically Offered: Fall or Spring
+Course Typically Offered: Spring

 This work-based learning course gives students experience researching and applying best publishing practices to the annual edition of Tidepools, MiraCosta's journal of creative writing and visual art.
 In collaboration with the Media Arts & Technologies Department responsible for the journal's design and layout, students read, evaluate, and make informed editorial decisions about content submissions.
 The course also provides students the opportunity to promote the journal through social media and other marketing materials as well as at campus and community events.